alexn11/stable-diffusion-image-archive-lob/README.md

 The bits corresponding to the embedding vector and seed image are converted into 16 bits floats.
 The exponents are encoded within the key with 4 bits instead of 5 with a specific bias for each.
 This ensures that the length of the key is minimal and the values generated are within the expected model data distribution.

+When no prompt is given, the prompt embedding vector is generated randomly within some region close to the region where real prompt embeddings lie.

 ## Other details